 The Supplemental Nutrition Assistance Program (SNAP) federal statutes, regulations, and waivers provide state agencies with numerous policy options.
 State agencies use this flexibility to adapt their programs to meet the needs of eligible, low-income households.
-In addition to long-standing options, modernization, and technology have provided states with new opportunities and options in administering the program that can facilitate improved customer service and program integrity.
+In addition to long-standing options, modernization and technology have provided states with new opportunities and options in administering the program that can facilitate improved customer service and program integrity.
 Certain options may further program design goals, such as providing better support for those working or looking for work.
 This flexibility helps states better target benefits to those most in need, streamline program administration and field operations, and coordinate SNAP activities with those of other programs.

-The current SNAP State Options Report provided by the United States Department of Agriculture (USDA), Food and Nutrition Service (FNS), Fifteenth Edition, was published on October 24, 2023.
-The report summarizes 19 SNAP policy options and waivers states chose in the Federal fiscal year (FFY) 2023.
+The current SNAP State Options Report provided by the United States Department of Agriculture (USDA), Food and Nutrition Service (FNS), Sixteenth Edition, was published in June 2024.
+The report summarizes 21 SNAP policy options and waivers states have implemented.
+The information in the FNS report is current as of October 1, 2023.
 A copy of the SNAP State Options Report is available online through the FNS website.

-Please note that Temporary Assistance to Needy Families (TANF) is known as Aid to Dependent Children (ADC) in Nebraska.
+Please note that Nebraska's Temporary Assistance to Needy Families (TANF) cash assistance program is known as Aid to Dependent Children (ADC).